-NJCAA rankings include women's volleyball, men's and women's soccer and football
+NJCAA Rankings Include Women's Volleyball, Men's and Women's Soccer and Football

 DIII Men's Soccer

-Dallas-Richland (TX) topped the NJCAA DIII Men's Soccer poll for another consecutive week and the rest of the top-five also stayed the same.
-Mohawk Valley (NY) slid up one spot to No. 6 and Monroe-Bronx (NY) climbed two spots up to No. 8.
+The team to beat, Dallas-Richland (TX) topped the NJCAA DIII Men's Soccer poll with a 3-0-1 record.
+Rock Valley (IL) and Mohawk Valley (NY) improved on the week to No. 3 and No. 4, with Illinois Valley at No. 10.

 DI Volleyball